Before we get started, here are some important items to keep in mind:

 - The foundation system cost ranges listed below are typical for larger projects; the cost per square foot for smaller projects may fall outside these ranges.

 - The price range for foundation options is very wide due to the variance in labor rates and material costs by region.
 Southern states such as Florida generally have lower labor rates than states in the Northeast, for example.

-Lastly, depending on where your boardwalk project site is, shipping rates will impact the project’s overall cost.
+- Depending on where your project site is, shipping rates will impact the project's overall cost.

 Boardwalk Foundation Materials: Comparing Timber, Concrete and Steel

-For starters, boardwalk construction numbers will vary with different applications.
 As we say, “No two sites are the same.”
-One of the first steps in a boardwalk project’s design document phase is determining which foundation type will provide the most value within the owner’s allotted budget.
-For this reason, this article will share cost estimates for a PermaTrak boardwalk installed on seven different foundation options.
+One of the first steps in a boardwalk project’s design document phase is determining which foundation type will provide the most value within the owner’s allotted budget and specific application.
+For this reason, in this article we will share cost estimates for a PermaTrak boardwalk installed on seven different foundation options.

 If you are looking to gather a project-specific boardwalk budget estimate, we encourage you to finish reading the information presented here, then request a boardwalk budget estimate.
 We will do our best to provide a detailed boardwalk construction cost estimate, specific to your location and project needs.

 These installed boardwalk price ranges assume a pedestrian loading of 90 psf.
 Railings are excluded; you can learn more about boardwalk railings here.
 A boardwalk system like PermaTrak may also be a great fit for heavier live load requirements, including a 5,000 lb. maintenance vehicle (Gator), H5 truck (10,000 lb. vehicle), H10 truck (20,000 lb. vehicle) or higher.
 You can read more about these requirements and other boardwalk design considerations here.
 Lastly, we are assuming a geotechnical report has been completed; this report will drive the foundation design process.